 On top of this, your refrigerator and freezer undergo a lot of temperature fluctuations throughout the day.
 Whenever you open or close the door, the fridge gets warmer.
 When this happens, condensation can build up, creating even more moisture.

-This is terrible for your coffee because there’s an even higher chance of it going bad because condensation is more likely to build up around it.
+This is terrible for your coffee because there’s an even higher chance of it going bad.
+After all, condensation is more likely to build up around it.
 This is especially true as you bring the coffee beans in and out of the freezer each morning when you’re ready to brew.

 What Makes Moisture So Bad for Coffee?